 ◆ ◆ ◆

 The work that you are viewing represents the unlocking of a passageway into the sacred and private world of twelve women who purposely cut themselves.
 Each woman in this series has found the courage and strength to expose the hidden parts of her body that betray her secret to the world — a world that often misunderstands, and misinterprets, the meaning of her concealed life.
 With pictures and prose, the women in this series are granting entrance into the darkest corners of their souls.
 Most of what you will see in this work has only been seen through the eyes of the women themselves.
 Most of what you will read in this series has been heard only in silent inner dialogue or poured onto diary pages in an effort to somehow express the inexpressible emotional pain speaking through the cuts on the skin.
 The women in this project never intended for any other eyes or ears to know their silent truths.
-Then William Cox, a man with a unique and different perspective entered their lives, and revelation of the tender and violent realities of their life stories began.

 This unique and powerful series breaks new ground by raising awareness about the realities of self-injury through the honesty and bravery of these women.
 As frightening as this may be, it may also be healing and liberating.
 As a Clinical Psychologist who specializes in treating teenagers and adults who are cutting themselves, much of my work involves breaking through the culture of secrecy that holds great power in containing and perpetuating the ritual of self injury.
 However, once the secret is exposed, secrecy is stripped of its protective dominance.
 Once the behavior is revealed, the deep soul/body wounding can become the seeding ground for the resilient and authentic self to emerge.
 This work is important in that it has the potential to de-stigmatize cutting and foster more compassionate understanding for people who self-injure.
 Cutting does not define or describe the totality of a person’s identity.
 It is behavior that expresses aspects of a person’s mental health.
 The people who I treat for self injury are among the most kind, amazing, and dynamic people I have ever met, and, they cut themselves.In terms of pathology, the organizational language used by the mental health community, cutting is often conceptualized under the same umbrella as eating disorders, addictive use of drugs and alcohol,compulsive gambling, compulsive sex, and other behaviors that serve as self-destructive coping mechanisms.
 Many of these coping mechanisms have been studied and discussed over time, leading to greater understanding and treatment strategies.
 Research and dialogue about cutting are at the beginning stages in this larger mental health discourse, and information is very slowly being disseminated to the public.
 Those in the mental health field know that cutting is linked to difficulties in regulating strong emotions, difficulties with self-soothing, and coping with stress.
 Whereas cutting is not physically addictive,it often becomes a compulsive behavior in that the more one cuts the more one will crave the specific relief that cutting provides.
 Mental health conditions often associated with cutting are Mood Disorders (Depression, Bipolar), Eating Disorders,Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorder, Dissociative Disorders, Anxiety Disorders, and Borderline Personality Disorder.
 Suicidality and a history of sexual abuse areal so not uncommon in people who cut.
 It is estimated that there may be 3 million self-harmers in the U.S. today.
 Studies suggest that 13% to 25% of adolescents and young adults surveyed in schools have a history of self-injury(Rodham & Hawton, 2009).
 A study conducted by Cornell University (Whitlock, Muehlenkamp, et al., 2011) stated that 15.3% of the study participants reported a history of self-injury and 6.8 had self-injured within the previous year.
 The average age for starting self-injury was 15.2 years old (Whitlock, Muehlenkamp, et al., 2011).
 In my work with clients, I have come to understand that cutting serves many functions depending on the unique circumstances and life story of each person.